bem/bem-components/common.blocks/select/select.en.md

 }
 ```

-* A separate menu item
+* The separate menu item

 ```js
 {